Anushmakunwar/Smart-Data-Discovery/README.md

-# Smart-Data-Discovery
+# Salary data analysis
-Project on Salary analysis
+I have used one of the popular library of python i.e numPy and pandas doe this salary data analysis.